-In our experience, most businesses have one or more categories of spend where a 5-10% profit improvement target is realizable.
-If this spend represents 20% of the revenues of the group that is 1-2% of margin improvement which can typically be delivered within a six to 12 month period.
+In our experience, most businesses have one or more categories of spend where a 5-10% profit improvement target is realisable.
+If this spend represents 20% of the revenues of the group, that is 1-2% of margin improvement which can typically be delivered within a six to 12 month period.
 For a business with a 10% operating margin that has been acquired for a 10x multiple with 40% equity, the procurement profit potential represents 0.25-0.5x the multiple of equity invested.

-If the company in question is a mature business growing revenues at 2% a year, it would take five years of sales growth to get to the same profit improvement number that a procurement program could deliver in one year!
+If the company in question is a mature business growing revenues at 2% a year, it would take five years of sales growth to get to the same profit improvement number that a procurement programme could deliver in one year!
 On each deal, the main unknown is the spend addressability factor which will drive the absolute profit improvement the company and private equity owner can deliver.

 Does the procurement department have a voice at the board table, and if they do are they living up to it?
-We often see that despite procurement being the biggest cost in the business that could be turned into an important profit driver they are still not recognized with a voice at the board.
+We often see that despite procurement being the biggest cost in the business that could be turned into an important profit driver they are still not recognised with a voice at the board.
 It is also important to assess the quality of the purchasing team.
 Are costs managed centrally and how much of spend is outside of the control of the team?
 Typically a weaker and understaffed team with limited central controls will present a greater profit improvement target.

 3. The cost reduction levers

 Assess both the supply and demand side levers to see where potential savings opportunities exist.
 Look at supply market leverage by consolidating volumes, competitive tendering and consortium buying, supply base restructuring and value added relationships via partnering, joint product development or revenue and risk sharing.
-On the demand side consider design and specification optimization, total cost management and process effectiveness and compliance.
+On the demand side consider design and specification optimisation, total cost management and process effectiveness and compliance.